 Chemistry of the actinides.
 Nuclear reactions, induced radioactivity.
-Interaction of radiation with matter, fission systematics, interpretations arising from nuclear models.
-290. Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-Individual study.
-Six units maximum credit.
+Interaction of radiation with matter, fission systematics, interpretations arising from nuclear 290.
+Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+291. Research Seminar (1) Prerequisite: Consent of department chairman.